wesleyboar/wesleyb-sample-schoology/README.md

     ```
     docker build --tag wesb-school-autofill-image https://github.com/wesleyboar/wesleyb-sample-schoology.git
     ```
-1. Run container, then serve app.
+1. Run container, then start all services.
     ```
     docker run --hostname animal.farm --publish 9000:9000 --name wesb-school-autofill-container wesb-school-autofill-image   npm run serve
     ```
+1. Open relevant URL from final output on the command line.

 ### DNS

+The domain `animal.farm`, and [some subdomains](#example-etchosts), are **required** _(and not yet configurable)_.
+They are assumed to be functional by:
+1. API call in client app
+2. CORS solution on server
+3. CLI instructional output
-The URLs in documentation and CLI output assume the established domain `animal.farm`.
+4. URLs in documentation

-To use these URLs, edit your DNS, or `/etc/hosts` file, to direct specific domains to `localhost:9000`.
+To use these URLs, edit the DNS or `/etc/hosts` file on the local host, so that specific domains are directed to to `localhost` i.e. `127.0.0.1`.

-Example via `/etc/hosts`:
+#### Example (`/etc/hosts`)
 ```
 127.0.0.1	animal.farm
 127.0.0.1	www.animal.farm